 The primary cause of sleeplessness in half of insomnia patients is stress-related anxiety, highlighting a need for effective treatments for anxiety disorders.
-Though some anxiety treatments are medicinal, with different medications for stress and panic disorders, depression, and social phobia, they are often addictive with moderate to severe withdrawal symptoms.
+Though some treatment options are medicinal, with different medications for stress and panic disorders, depression, and social anxiety disorders, they are often addictive with moderate to severe withdrawal symptoms.
 In addition, their positive effects have not been shown to persist after discontinuation.
-There are, however, a number of anxiety treatments which work by using the body’s physical processes to relieve the symptoms of these conditions at their source: the autonomic nervous system.
+There are, however, a number of ways to treat anxiety which work by using the body’s physical processes to relieve the symptoms of these conditions at their source: the autonomic nervous system.

 Pzizz is a revolutionary sleep app for iPhone and Android that combines cutting-edge research in neuroscience, psychophysiology, and psychoacoustics to relax your body and neutralize the fight-or-flight response that characterizes anxiety disorders.

 Download for a FREE 7-DAY TRIAL and stop letting anxiety stop you from being your best.

-Relaxation therapy, in a variety of forms, can be an effective treatment for anxiety, as well as a supplement to other anxiety treatments such as medication.
+Relaxation therapy, in a variety of forms, can be an effective anxiety disorder treatment, as well as a supplement to other treatment methods such as medications.

-Heart Rate Variability (HRV) is the gold-standard for measuring the effectiveness of anxiety treatments.
+Heart Rate Variability (HRV) is the gold-standard for measuring anxiety, panic, and stress.
 As anxiety increases, the heart beats faster and with a more steady rhythm.
 During relaxation, the heartbeat slows and beats with a more varied rhythm according to the body’s changing need for oxygenation.
 By focusing on one’s breathing in a 5-seconds-in, 5-seconds-out pattern, HRV can be increased alongside a reduction in physical symptoms of anxiety.